leonhard-s/auraxium/README.md

 The aforementioned `auraxium.Client` object must be closed using the `auraxium.Client.close()` method before it is destroyed to avoid issues.

-Alternatively, you can use the asyncronous context manager interface to automatically close it when leaving the block:
+Alternatively, you can use the asynchronous context manager interface to automatically close it when leaving the block:

 ```py
 import auraxium